Buying guide · 2026

 $199

-Best for: People who want an early-warning monitor with visual confirmation, full-kitchen-range hand-wave dismiss, and the strongest privacy guarantee.
+Best for: People who want an early-warning monitor with visual confirmation and the strongest privacy guarantee on the camera path.

 Pros

-- No video streaming — by default, image bytes stay on the device
+- No continuous cloud video stream — event snapshots stay on the device by default

 - Works with gas, electric, and induction